JacobGrig/Econometric-Games-2021/README.md

 # Econometric-Games-2021
-This is a repository containing the final paper written by NES team at Econometric Games 2021.
+This is a repository containing the final paper written by New Economic School (NES) team at Econometric Games 2021.

 The cite of Econometric Games 2021: https://wceconometrics.com/35508-2/